doublevoid/ash/README.md

 Making comments to a post and replying to comments.

-Live comments through PubSub
+Live comments through PubSub.

 ## What is missing:

-An interface for subscribing to communities
+An interface for subscribing to communities.

 A frontpage that is composed of the communities you've subscribed to.